openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 The Identity API provides a RESTful JSON interface.

-Each REST resource contains a cononically unique identifier (ID) defined by the Identity service implementation and is provided as the `id` attribute; Resource ID's are strings of non-zero length.
+Each REST resource contains a canonically unique identifier (ID) defined by the Identity service implementation and is provided as the `id` attribute; Resource ID's are strings of non-zero length.